qwickly-org/QwickSteps/README.md

 </code></pre>
 **bold*** = best score

 Colemak and Qwickly-BF take 8 'wins' each with Niro taking one.
-Qwickly is head-to-head with Niro.<br/>
+Qwickly is head-to-head with Niro (10 to 7).<br/>
 Simplified Dvorak is head-to-head with Asset.
 Minimak-12 is last.

 The goal was to make an ergonomic/efficient layout that's easier to learn than any of the existing ones.<br/>